Djihanegh/Djihanegh/README.md

 ### Hi there 👋 I'm GHILANI Djihane
-A final year **Software Engineer** student, Flutter developer with 3 years of experience, and a Python/Django enthusiast.
+A final year **Software Engineer** student.
+Technologies i use the most : Flutter, Django, React.

 <!--
 **Djihanegh/Djihanegh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.